otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 This protocol specification is a draft.
 ```

-// TODO: make this not so signal dependent: some paragraphs are to similar
+// TODO: make this not so signal dependent: some paragraphs are too similar
 to the signal spec

 OTRv4 Prekey Server provides an specification for OTRv4 [\[1\]](#references)